tableau/tabcmd/docs/tabcmd2_cmd.md

 The default is Unlicensed for new users and unchanged for existing users.
 Users are added as unlicensed also if you have a user-based server installation, and if the createsiteusers command creates a new user, but you have already reached the limit on the number of licenses for your users.

-<div class="alert alert-info"><strong>Note</strong>: On a multi-site Tableau Server, if you want to assign the ServerAdministrator site role using the \-\-role option, use the createusers command instead of createsiteusers.</div>
+<div class="alert alert-info"><strong>Note</strong>: On a multi-site Tableau Server, if you want to assign the ServerAdministrator site role using the <code>--role</code> option, use the createusers command instead of createsiteusers.</div>

 \-\-silent-progress